belbcode/python_gamedev_course/day_01.md

     * Lists
 6. Logical Operators
   	* if
-  	* if else
+  	* else if
   	* else
 7. Guessing Game

 ## What is a computer?
 A computer is a machine that can read a set of instructions and modify those instructions.
-In modern computing these instructions are written in binary, the zeros and ones most commonly seen in movies when somebody is 'hacking into the mainframe'.
+In modern computing these instructions are written in binary, the 0s and 1s most commonly seen in movies when somebody is 'hacking into the mainframe'.
 Binary is the only language a computer understands, this is because a computer (CPU) is comprised of millions to billions of microscopic electrical devices called 'transistors'.
 When a transistor has an electrical current going through it, the computer registers that as a 1, if there is no electrical current, it registers as a 0.
 The 2 possible options is why its called "binary".
 The transistor serves as the basis for modern computing.
 A binary gate or transistors that outputs either a 1 or a 0 is called a bit.
 8 of these bits make up a byte.
-The one from kilobyte, megabyte, and gigabyte.
+The "byte" from kilobyte, megabyte, and gigabyte.
 You can argue that all a computer really does is manipulate data.
-The words you read on an online article or the movie you watch on your phone or even video games are just a human legible side-effects of the computer serving 1s and 0s.
+The words you read on an online article or the movie you watch on your phone or even video games are just a human legible side-effects of a computer serving 1s and 0s.
 There are many components that make up a computer.
 Some important components are: The CPU (central processing unit) which reads and executes (processes) instructions, its the brain of the computer.
 RAM stands for (Random Access Memory).
 RAM is where the computer stores information that is currently being used.
 RAM is very fast and easy for the CPU to access.
 On the contrary, the Hard Drive is where the computer stores data in the long term.
 Data from the Hard Drive is significanlty slower to access than RAM memory.
 Think of RAM as short-term memory, the information that's relevant to what your doing right now.
 How to use a computer, listening comprehension, etc. The Hard Drive is more long-term memory, what you had for breakfast today, how to ride a bike.
 When hard drive data needs to be accessed it gets loaded into the RAM for the CPU to use.

 ## What is a programming language?